voneiden/cq-filter/README.md

 )
 ```

 * ⚠️ `last` will not select faces that were modified
-* ⚠️ `last` is probably not very handy for selecting the end face of something like `revolve`

 ## Usage